 If you want to avoid a lifestyle and retirement catastrophe, you had better be ready for this market crash.

-While this may sound a bit dramatic, ask anyone who got smashed in the GFC what they would have done differently and when, being prepared for this one makes a lot of sense…
+If you want to avoid a lifestyle and retirement catastrophe, you had better be ready for this market crash: While this may sound a bit dramatic, ask anyone who got smashed in the GFC what they would have done differently and when, being prepared for this one makes a lot of sense…

 As a point of note, market corrections tend not to come out of thin air and they certainly don’t happen overnight…

 The 1987 crash took a while to build into, with the charts giving three months of advanced notice, that things were about to change.
-Taking a look at the chart, it is clear to see the beginning of a downtrend from late July, before the dramatic October sell off kicked in.
+Taking a look at the chart, it is clear to see the beginning of a downtrend from late July.
+Before the dramatic October sell off kicked in.
 Even for the most indecisive of traders and investors, this kind of advanced notice should be more than sufficient!

 The Dot com bust in March 2000, took 2 ½ years to go from peak to trough.
-This, again was not a surprise given the extreme stretch in price action.
-However severe the overall pullback, investors were gifted a get out of jail card just 4 or 5 months later, as the Nasdaq staged an incredible recovery, before finally collapsing.
+This again was not a surprise given the extreme stretch in price action.
+However severe the overall pullback.
+Investors were gifted a get out of jail card just 4 or 5 months later, as the Nasdaq staged an incredible recovery, before finally collapsing.
 This always reminds me of the quote “All big losses used to be small ones!”

 Then came the GFC.
 October 9th 2007 saw the Dow hit its then all time high.
 What is it about October???
 Again, just like the previous market crashes, the sharp sell of was not an overnight move.
 In fact the real pain – the big slide occurred almost 12 months later, starting in September 2008.
 11 months of death by lower closes to get prepped and ready for more.